Advanced Filters

 18 - 65 years of age All Phase N/A

-Background Primary effusion lymphoma (PEL) is an aggressive form of cancer that affects cells in the immune system and lymph nodes.
-How PEL develops is not well understood, and this disease does not respond well to standard treatments for other types of lymphomas.
-Objective To test a drug treatment (daratumumab …
+Background Primary effusion lymphoma (PEL), plasmablastic lymphoma (PBL), and Multicentric Castleman Disease (MCD) are aggressive forms of cancer that affects cells in the immune system and lymph nodes.
+How they develop is not well understood, and these diseases do not respond well to standard treatments for other types of lymphomas. …

 18 - 120 years of age All Phase 2